adams-cool-org/ssha3/docs/sop.md

 ## 4. Resolve Data Gaps
-![Data Gap Example Screenshot]({{site.baseurl}}/public/img/example-data-gap.png) The _Run H&H Calcs_ tool will tag sewers that have missing or `<null>` slope values.
-To continue with the hydraulic calculations, a minimum slope of 0.01% is assumed.
-Review the drawings for these sewers and determine whether these slope values can be resolved.
+![Data Gap Example Screenshot]({{site.baseurl}}/public/img/example-data-gap.png) The _Run H&H Calcs_ tool will tag sewers that have missing or `<null>` slope values and highlight them with red symbology, as shown above.
+The process below outlines how this missing data should be resolved.
 1. Right-click the __StudiedSewers__ layer.
 Select _Edit Features_, then _Start Editing_.
 2. Open the __StudiedSewers__ attribute table.
 3. Open the _Select By Attributes_ tool and paste the following SQL query into the `WHERE` text box: